 Trading Expenses on Securities Trading

 Expenses incurred on trading in securities also include CGST, SGST, or IGST.
-This is the GST on expenses such as brokerage, transaction costs, turnover fees, etc that the trader pays for trading transactions.
-The trader can claim such expenses against the profit/loss from trading while filing the Income Tax Return on the Income Tax Website.
+This is the GST on expenses such as brokerage, transaction costs, turnover fees, etc that the trader pays for transactions.
+The trader can claim such expenses against the income from trading while filing the Income Tax Return.

 GST for Traders – Reporting in ITR-3